KyloIO/kylo-docs/how-to-guides/NiFiProcessorsDocs.rst

 1. To load the current value of a water mark of a feed as a flow file attribute, and to later commit (or rollback on error) the latest value of that attribute as the new water mark value
 2. To bound a section of a flow so that only one flow file at a time is allowed to process data for the latest water mark value

 There are two water mark processors: LoadHighWaterMark and ReleaseHighWaterMark.
-The section of a NiFi flow where a water mark becomes active is bounded starts when a flow file passes through a LoadHighWaterMark processor and ends when it passes through a ReleaseHighWaterMark.
+The section of a NiFi flow where a water mark becomes active is starts when a flow file passes through a LoadHighWaterMark processor and ends when it passes through a ReleaseHighWaterMark.
 After a flow file passes through a LoadHighWaterMark processor there must be a ReleaseHighWaterMark present to release that water mark somewhere along every possible subsequent route in the flow.